RedHatWorkshops/openshiftv3-ops-workshop/creating_custom_roles.md

 ```
-oc policy add-role-to-user edit_no_rsh user-1 -n myproject
+oc policy add-role-to-user edit_no_rsh user-1 -n project1
 role "edit_no_rsh" added: "user-1"
 ```

 Login to the webui and try and run terminal commands to test that it is working.
+You may have to deploy an application if a pod doesn't exist.

 ![image](images/user1-norsh.png)